ibexa/documentation-developer/docs/ibexa_products/ibexa_headless.md

 ## Use cases

-As a content repository with an omnipotent Back Office, many APIs to absorb, compute and distribute content, even a recommendation engine to deliver the right content to various readers, [[= product_name_headless =]] can be used in several cases.
+As a content repository with an omnipotent back office, many APIs to absorb, compute and distribute content, even a recommendation engine to deliver the right content to various readers, [[= product_name_headless =]] can be used in several cases.